OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 ====Installation & Removal====
 Installation:
 1) Use a mod management tool to install this mod using the provided BAIN installer.
 Or just install it manually, if that's your thing.
-2) Enable the .esp file for Resource pack if using any of the spell packs.
+2) Enable the Magicka Expanded.esp file.

 Removal:
 1) Delete any spells added by this mod from the player.
 This can be done by clicking the spell in the spell menu and pressing [Delete] on the keyboard.